Steve Armstrong: World Championship Wrestling (1995–2000)

 The Armstrong Brothers would continue teaming in 1997 and faced The Amazing French Canadians and The Steiner Brothers.
 On the April 13 edition of WCW Worldwide they defeated The Southern Posse.
 After this they moved on to a brief series of matches with Harlem Heat, and in May 1997 defeated the new duo of Jim Powers and Bobby Walker, the latter put together by Teddy Long.
 After this they were winless for the rest of 1997 in matches with Mortis and Wrath, as well as The Public Enemy.
 Their pairing continued into 1998 but again saw little success.
 They were winless against High Voltage in multiple encounters.
 On the September 13 pay-per-view Fall Brawl '98 they were involved in an angle when WCW Worldwide announcer Mike Tenay attempted to interview them, only to be interrupted by Ernest Miller who then attacked both brothers.
 Thirteen days later they would defeat The Power Company on WCW Saturday Night.
 On November 30, 1998, the duo enjoyed the biggest victory of their WCW tenure when they upset Raven and Kanyon on WCW Monday Nitro.

 Success continued for The Armstrong Brothers in 1999.
 On January 6, they upset Alex Wright and Disco Inferno in Mobile, Alabama.
 On the January 9 edition of WCW Saturday Night they defeated Nick Dinsmore and Mike Sullivan.
 The winning streak was stopped in April on WCW Saturday Night when they were defeated by Disorderly Conduct.
 On April 27, at a television taping in Bismarck, North Dakota they faced the NWO for the first time and defeated Vincent and Stevie Ray.
 On April 29, on WCW Monday Nitro the team faced Raven in a handicap match and were victorious.
 Scott's teaming with Steve finally came to an end on March 1, 2000, when The James Brothers faced WCW World Tag-Team Champions Big Vito and Johnny The Bull at a WCW Saturday Night taping.

 On March 29, 2000, Steve made his last televised appearance for the promotion as he lost to Hugh Morrus on Saturday Night.

-Late career (2000–present)
+Late career (2000–2015)

 After his run with WCW, he made a few appearances for the resurrected Continental Championship Wrestling from 2002 to 2005.

 In August 2002 he worked under The Bullet mask for TNA Wrestling, having a match with Jeff Jarrett.

 In October 2005 he had match with Elix Skipper for the NWA Wrestle Birmingham in the Boutwell Memorial Auditorium.

 In December 2008 he had a tag team match alongside his father against Aaron James and Michael Patrick for the Great American Wrestling Federation.

+Armstrong wrestled his last match in February 2015.